-Digital watermarking is a technology for embedding information into digital assets.
-Usually this information pertains to digital rights management (DRM) and copyright protection.
-Watermarks are useful in protecting copyright because they help prove the origin of a digital asset, and their known use discourages the making of illegal digital asset copies.
-Watermarking is also useful in marking assets for review, ensuring that assets which aren’t approved or properly licensed don’t end up improperly distributed or incorporated into other works.
+Digital watermarking is technology for embedding information into digital assets.
+This information is part of digital rights management (DRM) and copyright protections for companies.
+Watermarks are useful in protecting valuable intellectual property because they help prove the origin of a digital asset and discourage illegal copies.
+Watermarking is also helpful in marking assets for review, ensuring unapproved and unlicensed assets aren’t improperly distributed or incorporated into other works.

-Watermarking is available with most Digital Asset Management (DAM) systems.
-Watermarking is one of many things that sets DAM apart from simple file-sharing.
+Watermarking is available with most digital asset management (DAM) systems.
+It is one of many things that sets DAM apart from simple file-sharing.

-Watermarking works with other aspects of DRM support to save your business from damage claims and protect your valuable intellectual property.
+Watermarking works with other aspects of DRM support to save businesses from damage claims and protect valuable intellectual property.

-Watermarking can be incorporated into Workflow Management solutions to make content/asset approval and other licensing processes smooth and user-friendly.
+Watermarking can be incorporated into workflow management solutions to make content approval and other licensing processes functional and user-friendly.

-In the Flight DAM system, an administrator may upload images into the “digital rights management” option to be used as watermarks.
-With digital rights management turned on, users may then select the watermark and apply it to select files in the mail library or in the distribution portal.
+In the Canto DAM system, an administrator may upload images with the ‘digital rights management’ option to be used as watermarks.
+With digital rights management turned on, users can select the watermark and apply it to select files in the mail library or in the distribution portal.